unofficial-sendoh/other_template/_posts/2018-2-3-Image-Processing-in-Python Part 2.md

 Negative transformation, which is invert of identity transformation.
 In negative transformation, each value of the input image is subtracted from the $L-1$ and mapped onto the output image.

-In this case the following transition has been done.
+In this case, the following transition has been done.

 $s = (L – 1) – r$